JeremyWhiteDev/Gizmo/README.md

 This application finally resolves a problem we've all faced in our lives: "I need to borrow a ${insert random item here} for a few days.
 Anyone got one?"
 I know I have faced this problem before numberous times.
 Sometimes it's a tree limb that falls in my yard and I need a chainsaw to cut it up.
 Sometimes it's a folding table that I need to borrow for a special event I'm hosting.
 The list goes on and ON.

-Gizmo solves this problem by allowing users to browse search and browse gizmos in their area.
+Gizmo solves this problem by allowing users to browse and search for gizmos in their area.
 If a user wants to borrow a gizmo, they must request it for a specific period of time.
 The owner of that gizmo can then decide to accept or reject the request.

 ## Technologies Used